New electric vans 2020 and beyond

 Fiat Ducato Electric

-A sister model to the Citroen Relay above and Peugeot Peugeot Boxer below, the Ducato Electric was announced in July 2019, before the merger between Citroen and Peugeot's parent PSA and Fiat's parent FCA came about.
+A sister model to the Citroen e-Relay above and Peugeot Peugeot e-Boxer below, the Ducato Electric was announced in July 2019, before the merger between Citroen and Peugeot's parent PSA and Fiat's parent FCA came about.

 Fiat says the Ducato Electric will be offered in the same range of body variants as the diesel equivalent, with load volumes from 10 to 17 cubic metres and a maximum payload of 1,950kg.
 Its motor will produce just over 120bhp, while a range of battery sizes will offer ranges from 136 to 223 miles (albeit calculated using the old NEDC test method).

-The Coventry-based, Chinese-owned London Electric Vehicle Company – which also builds the electric London Taxi – is planning to introduce a new plug-in hybrid electric van.
+The Coventry-based, Chinese-owned London Electric Vehicle Company – which also builds the electric London Taxi – is planning to introduce a new plug-in hybrid electric van called the VN5, with the name referencing its five-cubic-metre load capacity.

 It'll use a 1.5-litre three-cylinder petrol engine from sister company Volvo, as well as an additional electric motor to power the rear wheels.
 The same system can be found in the current LEVC taxi, and the same pure-electric range of 80 miles is promised here.

 Initially, the van will be available in just one body style: a regular medium-sized panel van with 'barn doors' at the rear and a sliding door on the side.
-However, LEVC hasn’t ruled out different variants in future, while cargo space and load capacity are also unclear at the moment.
+However, LEVC hasn’t ruled out different variants in future.

 A 41kWh battery stores power for the 113bhp electric motor, which has the same power output as the entry-level diesel Vito.
 The battery can be fully recharged in six hours from a wallbox charger.

-Sister model to the Citroen Relay and Fiat Ducato above, the e-Boxer is another large electric van on the way in 2020.
+Sister model to the Citroen e-Relay and Fiat Ducato Electric above, the e-Boxer is another large electric van on the way in 2020.
 As with those vans, an exact UK price for the Boxer Electric will be confirmed closer to its on-sale date.

 No technical details have been revealed at this stage, but as the e-Boxer shares its platform with the Relay Electric, a similar range figure of around 170 miles on the now-defunct NEDC efficiency tests can expected, translating a real-world figure in the region of 120-130 miles.

-The e-Expert is Peugeot's equivalent to the Citroen Dispatch Electric further up this list and the Vauxhall Vivaro-e further down.
-Like them, it goes on sale in 2020 and will come with a choice of two battery sizes, so buyers can prioritise range or carrying capacity as needed.
+The e-Expert is Peugeot's equivalent to the Citroen e-Dispatch further up this list and the Vauxhall Vivaro-e further down.
+Like them, it goes on sale in 2020 and comes with a choice of two battery sizes, so buyers can prioritise range or carrying capacity as needed.

-Its 50 or 75kWh battery packs will give a range of 124 or 186 miles respectively.
-With either pack the e-Expert and its sister models will have the same amount of load space as their diesel-engined sister models.
+Its 50 or 75kWh battery packs will give a range of 143 or 205 miles respectively.
+With either pack, the e-Expert and its sister models have the same amount of load space as their diesel-engined sister models.

-Hot on the heels of its Corsa-e electric passenger car, Vauxhall will be launching a Vivaro-e electric van in 2020.
-It's identical under the metal to the Citroen Dispatch and Peugeot e-Expert above, with the same choice of 50 and 75kWh batteries for a 125- or 185-mile driving range.
+Hot on the heels of its Corsa-e electric passenger car, Vauxhall is launching a Vivaro-e electric van in 2020.
+It's identical under the metal to the Citroen e-Dispatch and Peugeot e-Expert above, with the same choice of 50 and 75kWh batteries for a 143 or 205-mile driving range.

 Vauxhall has also mooted the possibility of a sporty 'VXR' version of the Vivaro-e, which initially would feature only visual upgrades such as large alloy wheels and a bodykit, but could eventually entail a power upgrade, too.

 The e-Crafter competes in the same category as the Renault Master Z.E. and LDV EV80.
-This category is set to get very busy in the coming months with the arrival of other models on this list like the Mercedes eSprinter, Fiat Ducato Electric, Peugeot e-Boxer and Citroen Relay Electric.
+This class is set to get very busy in the coming months with the arrival of other models on this list like the Mercedes eSprinter, Fiat Ducato Electric, Peugeot e-Boxer and Citroen e-Relay.